BindBC/bindbc-sdl/README.md

 </div>

 # BindBC-SDL
-This project provides a set of both static and dynamic bindings to [SDL (Simple DirectMedia Layer)](https://libsdl.org/) and its official extension libraries.
-They are compatible with `@nogc` and `nothrow` and can be compiled with `-betterC` compatibility.
-This package is intended as a replacement of [DerelictSDL2](https://github.com/DerelictOrg/DerelictSDL2), which does not provide the same level of compatibility.
+This project provides a set of both dynamic and static bindings to [SDL (Simple DirectMedia Layer)](https://libsdl.org/) and its official extension libraries.
+They are compatible with `@nogc` and `nothrow`, and can be compiled with BetterC compatibility.
+This package is intended to replace [DerelictSDL2](https://github.com/DerelictOrg/DerelictSDL2), which does not provide the same level of compatibility.

 | Table of Contents |
 |-------------------|